 Project Bloom Update

 Thank you to Kelly Licht and Katie Spell of the Chattanooga Heart Institute at CHI Memorial Hospital for supporting Project Bloom, which distributes feminine hygiene products to the homeless!
 Katie spread the word and coordinated the donations, which join others to be distributed at the Chattanooga Community Kitchen.

 NPs Have Perfect Pass Rate

 Congratulations to our May 2019 FNP and ACNP-AG graduates, who had a 100% first-time pass rate on their respective licensure exams!

 Out congratulations go to Bailey Davenport, who recently accepted a position as the Assistant Director of Nursing at Focus Treatment Center!

 Neonational Nurse Practitioner and DNP student Colleen Moss has been honored with a 2019 Manuscript of Exceptional Merit award.
 Her article, "Mentoring new graduate nurse practitioners," appeared in Neonatal Network.

 BSN student Chyna Germany is one of three recipients of the $10,000 Power of We Scholarship awarded to minority college students studying for a career in healthcare in Tennessee.
 The scholarship is funded by the Bluecross Blueshield of Tennessee Health Foundation along with the NAHSE (National Association of Health Service Executives) Memphis Chapter.

-On June 10, participants lined up to make difficult decisions about how to spend their limited time and resources at the Community Action Poverty Simulation, an interactive immersion experience dealing with the realities of poverty.
+In June 10, the CANDL grant held a Community Action Poverty Simulation, an interactive immersion experience dealing with the realities of poverty.